MicrosoftDocs/azure-devops-docs/docs/git/share-your-code-in-git-vs-2013.md

 in most cases you'll be better off if you use version control as early as possible.
 Here, we'll show you how to get started with Git, a distributed system.
-If you want to work in a centralized system, you can instead use [TFVC with Visual Studio Team Services](../tfvc/share-your-code-in-tfvc-vs.md).
+If you want to work in a centralized system, you can instead use [TFVC with Visual Studio VSTS](../tfvc/share-your-code-in-tfvc-vs.md).

 [!INCLUDE [temp](_shared/open-team-project-in-vs.md)]